 In Arkansas, a new insurance license is valid for two years.
 To be able to practice continuously without interruption, it’s essential to renew your license before its expiration date.
 Learn how you can do this in our article on Arkansas Insurance License Renewal.

 How long does it take to get an insurance license in Arkansas?

-2-8 weeks.
+It typically takes anywhere from two to eight weeks.
 The bulk of the time is spent studying for your Arkansas insurance exam.
 Some people study for as little as one week and feel comfortable taking the exam.
 We recommend you take whatever amount of time you need to feel comfortable with the material.
-Check out our guide: How to Pass the Insurance Exam
+Check out our guide: How to Pass the Insurance Exam.

 How much does the Arkansas insurance license cost?